-Numerous tests carried out on iOS devices have demonstrated: the error very often occurs when there is no free space on the iPhone or iPad.
+Numerous tests on iOS devices have demonstrated that the error often occurs when there is no free space on the iPhone or iPad.
 Why?
 Well, if there is not enough memory then there is not enough space to save converted files on the iOS device before transferring them to the PC.
-Suddenly, the system does not understand what is happening … and that triggers an error.
+Suddenly, the system does not understand what is happening, as a result, triggering an error.

 Now, how to overcome that?

-We already know that one of the most common causes for the error is lack of space on the iOS device when converting HEIF / HEVC photos and videos.
+We already know that one of the most common causes of the error is the lack of space on the iOS device when converting HEIF / HEVC photos and videos.

 Solution 2.
 Transfer the original files

-As explained above, the error occurs when HEIF (HEVC) files are converted to JPEG (H.264) format during the transfer to PC.
-It is therefore not surprising that we can get around this problem … by simply avoiding converting files during the transfer.
-Here’s how to do the trick:
+As explained above, the error occurs when HEIF (HEVC) files are converted to JPEG (H.264) format during the transfer to the PC.
+It is, therefore, not surprising that we can get around this problem by simply avoiding converting files during the transfer.
+To do the trick:

-1. On your iOS device, go to Settings and scroll down to “Photos”.
+- On your iOS device, go to Settings and scroll down to Photos.

 That did it!
 From now on, photos and videos will be transferred to the PC with their original extension.